Psychology

 GIS/GPS Technicians

 The Geographic Information Systems (GIS) field continues to provide many career opportunities for our students and graduates.
-There have been an increased number of paid internships in GIS and global positioning (GPS) for our students.
+There has been an increased number of paid internships in GIS and global positioning (GPS) for our students.
 Graduates in forestry have enough background in GPS and GIS to qualify as technicians for the growing GIS Industry.
 GIS technicians perform digitizing (mapping), GPS data collection, and basic GIS tasks.
 State government and private corporations currently have openings for mapping or cartographic technicians.

 UMFK GIS student working on their laptop in the science lab.